bklamer/statprograms/README.md

 ## Contributing

-Find an error?
+Found an error?
 Missing a statistics program?
 Please contact me at `code@brettklamer.com` or submit an issue/pull request at <https://github.com/bklamer/statprograms>.